SAU: Sparsity-Aware Unlearning for LLMs via Gradient Masking and Importance Redistribution: Experiments

-\textbf{Performance on WDMP.} Table~\ref{tab:wmdp_result} evaluates hazardous knowledge removal on the WDMP benchmark with Zephyr-7B-beta~\cite{tunstall2023zephyr}.
-Sparsification significantly impairs both forgetting and retention.
-For SatImp, Biology accuracy degrades from 0.26 to 0.33, indicating worse forgetting, while MMLU drops from 0.54 to 0.47, reflecting utility loss.
-SAU substantially mitigates this degradation, reducing Biology and Cybersecurity scores to 0.29 and 0.31 respectively, while improving MMLU to 0.50.
-Notably, SAU improves both forgetting and retention simultaneously rather than trading one for the other.
+\textbf{Performance on WDMP.} Table~\ref{tab:wmdp_result} evaluates hazardous knowledge removal on the WMDP benchmark with Zephyr-7B-beta.
+Sparsification significantly impairs both forgetting and retention across all baseline methods, creating a dual failure mode that compromises model safety and utility simultaneously.
+For instance, GradDiff exhibits Biology accuracy increasing from 0.25 to 0.35 after pruning, indicating that previously forgotten hazardous knowledge resurfaces, while MMLU drops sharply from 0.43 to 0.35.
+Similar degradation patterns emerge across NPO, UNDIAL, and SatImp, with Biology scores consistently rising and MMLU declining under sparsity constraints.
+SAU substantially mitigates this degradation by concentrating gradient updates on forgetting-relevant surviving weights while preserving parameters responsible for general knowledge.
+Notably, SAU improves both forgetting and retention simultaneously rather than trading one for the other: GradDiff with SAU reduces Biology and Cybersecurity scores to 0.29 and 0.31 respectively while recovering MMLU to 0.42, approaching dense model performance.
+This simultaneous improvement validates that SAU's importance-aware redistribution mechanism efficiently utilizes the limited parameter budget for knowledge erasure without collateral damage to model utility.

+\textbf{Performance on MUSE} Table~\ref{tab:muse_news and muse_books} presents results on the MUSE benchmark with Llama-2-7B-chat and ICLM-7B for copyright protection.
+On MUSE-NEWS, SAU demonstrates consistent improvements across all baseline methods and evaluation metrics.
+Taking UNDIAL as a representative example, sparsification degrades Verbatim Memorization from 0.26 to 0.35 and retention from 0.53 to 0.44, while SAU effectively recovers performance to 0.30 and 0.50 respectively.
+On MUSE-BOOKS, the unlearning landscape proves more challenging due to the narrative nature of book content, where GradDiff exhibits complete collapse even on dense models.
+However, for functional methods, SAU provides meaningful improvements: SatImp with SAU achieves 27\% better forgetting with concurrent 10\% retention gains, while NPO and UNDIAL with SAU consistently reduce both Verbatim and Knowledge Memorization on the forget set while improving retention on the retain set.
+The consistent improvement patterns across NEWS and BOOKS tasks, despite their different content characteristics, validate SAU's robustness across diverse copyright unlearning scenarios.

 \textbf{Effect of Top-k Ratio for Gradient Masking.} We evaluate the impact of the top-$k$ ratio hyperparameter on SAU's performance.
 As shown in Figure~\ref{fig:topk_ratio}, we vary the top-$k$ ratio across 0.1, 0.3, and 0.5 on TOFU Forget-10\% with Llama-3.1-8B at 50\% Magnitude pruning.
 The results demonstrate that top-$k=0.3$ consistently achieves the best performance across all four baseline methods, with an average aggregate score of 0.54 compared to 0.51 and 0.52 for top-$k=0.1$ and top-$k=0.5$ respectively.
 A ratio of 0.1 proves overly conservative, restricting updates to too few parameters, while 0.5 dilutes the unlearning signal across too many weights.
 The consistent trend validates that top-$k=0.3$ strikes an optimal balance between focusing on critical weights and maintaining sufficient parameter budget.